gnormal/gnorm/site/content/cli/configuration.md

 # schema to ./schemas/public/public.go
 SchemaPath = "schemas/{{.Schema}}/{{.Schema}}.go"

+# EnumPath is a relative path for enums to be rendered.
+The enum.tpl template
+# will be rendered with each enum in turn.
+If the path is empty, enums will not
+# be rendered this way (thought you could render them via the schemas template).
+#
+# The enum path may be a template, in which case the values .Schema and .Enum
+# may be referenced, containing the name of the current schema and Enum being
+# rendered.
+For example, "gnorm/{{.Schema}}/enums/{{.Enum}}.go" would render
+# the "public.book_type" enum to ./gnorm/public/enums/users.go.
+EnumPath =  "gnorm/{{.Schema}}/enums/{{.Enum}}.go"

 # TypeMap is a mapping of database type names to replacement type names
-# (generally types from your language for deserialization).
-Types not in
+# (generally types from your language for deserialization), specifically for
-# this list will remain in their database form.
-In the data sent to your
+# database columns that are nullable.
+In the data sent to your template, this
-# template, this is the Column.Type, and the original type is in
+# is the mapping that translates Column.DBType into Column.Type.
+If a DBType is
+# not in this mapping, Column.Type will be an empty string.
+Note that because
-# Column.OrigType.
-Note that because of the way tables in TOML work, TypeMap
+# of the way tables in TOML work, TypeMap and NullableTypeMap must be at the end
-# and NullableTypeMap must be at the end of your configuration file.
+# of your configuration file.
 [TypeMap]
 "timestamp with time zone" = "time.Time"
 "text" = "string"